ClusterCockpit/cc-metric-collector/receivers/natsReceiver.md

 - `address`: Address of the NATS control server
 - `port`: Port of the NATS control server
 - `subject`: Subscribes to this subject and receive metrics
+- `user`: Connect to nats using this user
+- `password`: Connect to nats using this password
+- `nkey_file`: Path to credentials file with NKEY

 ### Debugging